 If you suspect your pet rabbit has lice because it seems to be itching much more than usual, seek medical attention from your exotic pet veterinarian immediately.
 Your exotics vet can diagnose your pet with lice and treat it appropriately.
 Usually, vets prescribe drugs such as ivermectin or selamectin off-label (meaning the drug is not intended for this purpose but veterinarians routinely use it).

 Do not attempt to buy over-the-counter medication from a drug store or pet store to treat rabbit lice.
 Human lice treatments are far too strong for a small pet and can kill your rabbit.
-Pet store treatments can be dangerous in their own right, causing seizures or just being ineffective and a waste of money.
 Always play it safe and speak with your vet.